padas-lab-de/krony-PT/README.md

 	* this is  (potentially) a good point..
 	* Investigate this more.

 * In the distillation, have a quick/efficient way of:
 	* parameters loading.
 	* right now, I'm setting params manually
 	* this should be done auto, be a professional! it's better for long term dev.

-* bring back the DDP, as soon I'll use more than one node.

-* Add more KP factors // any links to MoE?
-Modularity?

-* I'm very sus. of gradients saturation, please see how you can monitor that asap.
-	* would torch profilers help?

 * Optimize compute
 	* Still haven't used any KP props.
 But I doubt that it would help.